AkshitaB/akshitab.github.io/_pages/reading.md

 2025

+* The Covenant of Water - Abraham Verghese
+* Katabasis - R. F. Kuang
+* Devotions - Mary Oliver
+* The Hero of Ages - Brandon Sanderson
+* The Backyard Bird Chronicles - Amy Tan
+* The Well of Ascension - Brandon Sanderson
 * The Wall - Marlen Haushofer (Translated by Shaun Whiteside)
 * Orbital - Samantha Harvey
 * The Blythes Are Quoted - L. M. Montgomery